 Club Permit Scheme 2015.

 The Club Permit Scheme places obligations on LCV and the Club is required to sign an agreement with VicRoads that it will meet it’s obligations.
 The Scheme places obligations on permit holders.
 VicRoads has the right to revoke the Club’s approval for the purposes of the scheme or to suspend or cancel a permit if the permit holder fails to comply with the permit conditions.
-We encourage both first time applicants for Club Permits and current permit holders to read and familiarise themselves withthe documents relating to the Scheme on the VicRoads website.
+We encourage both first time applicants for Club Permits and current permit holders to read and familiarise themselves with the documents relating to the Scheme on the VicRoads website.

 Renewals of existing permits

-Renewing permit holders must complete the VicRoads Renewal Notice and forward it to the Membership Secretary at the Club’s postal address together with a stamped self addressed envelope for return of the application.
+Renewing permit holders must complete the VicRoads Renewal Notice and forward it to the Permit Secretary at the Club’s postal address together with a stamped self addressed envelope for return of the application.
 Note that if the permit expires and is not renewed within 90 days of expiry a new permit application will need to be submitted.

 First applications for light motor vehicles built after 31 December 1948 but more than 25 years old.